-Wellness, the wine business, and motherhood are exactly what our blonde bombshell actress, Cameron Diaz is focusing on.
+Wellness, the wine business, and motherhood are exactly what our blonde bombshell actress Cameron Diaz is focusing on.
 She’s been a bit quiet in Hollywood.
 However, she’s been working hard as a new mother and pursuing other business ventures.
 Diaz has been in the wellness space for a while now, but she’s going full force with it at the moment.

 Five years ago, Cameron Diaz was one of the most A-list celebrities in the world.
 In 2014 alone, she was on the covers of Harper’s Bazaar, InStyle, Self, Marie Claire, and Esquire.
 And then all of a sudden she went very quiet on us.
 No more big movies or TV.
-It wasn’t until recently that we discovered Diaz is actually retired from her acting career.
+It wasn’t until recently that we discovered Diaz is retired from her acting career.
 And during this time, her baby girl, Raddix Chloe Wildflower was born.
 We’ve been left to wonder what she’s been getting up to recently.

 Last week, the actress and wellness author announced the release of Avaline.
-The new business venture is labeled as a ‘clean wine.’
+The new business venture is labeled as “clean wine.”
 Diaz says the new brand consists of white and rosé offerings crushed from organic grapes.
 The wine is also free of any undesirable ingredients such as sugars, colors, or concentrates.
 It seems that wine is a newly popular business venture for many, but Diaz’s motivations are quite unique.
 Along with co-founder Katherine Power, she hopes to steward new standards of transparency for American wine.

 Wellness Businesswoman Makes Wine Healthy

 The Hollywood leading lady broke into the health and lifestyle space back in 2013 with the release of The Body Book.
 And even as a new mom, she’s pursuing her passion for health and wellness.
-Diaz is helping women worldwide to improve their Longevity.
+Diaz is helping women worldwide to improve their longevity.
 In this book, Diaz chronicles the connection between nutrition and well-being through scientific and personal anecdotes.
 It has quickly become a #1 New York Times bestseller.

-Although she’s now pretty wise when it comes to health, Diaz like many other ladies enjoys a good glass of wine.
-She explains that despite her healthy food choices, she’d remain blissfully unaware of what exactly she was drinking.
+Although she’s now pretty wise when it comes to health, Diaz, like many other ladies, enjoys a good glass of wine.
+She explains that despite her healthy food choices, she’d remain blissfully unaware of exactly what she was drinking.
 Just like most other consumers who also drink wine.
 According to Forbes, this all changed after a fateful afternoon of sipping with her new friend and soon-to-be business partner almost three years ago.